Masmik/kottans_frontend/README.md

   The most useful for me was to practice in responsive patterns.
   Responsive Tables its also something new for me.

+    #### **Extra materials**

   Flexbox Froggy I already passed and Grid Garden game - not bad.
 I like this kind of games.
+  I read about Specificity earlier but going through assignments I caught myself several times on doing mistakes with pseudo-   classes.

+  On the article 11 things, I learned reading the flexbox spec I concluded then I really need to learn and practice in        flexbox.

+    #### **TO DO**
+   - [ ] Practice in flexbox

   - Responsive Web Design Fundamentals
   ![Responsive Web Design Fundamentals](task_4/Responsive_Web_Design_Fundamentals.png?raw=true "Optional Title")